AdmiralSnackbar66/ttrpg/content/index.md

 This website is primarily dedicated to my DnD session and will hopefully be very useful to my players.

-It also hosts a [[blog]] which I hope to keep updated with new posts every day.
+It also hosts a [[blog/]] which I hope to keep updated with new posts every day.